jcarterlab/The-Dictator/R/The-Dictator.md

 A one tailed Fisher’s Exact Test was employed here.
 If a two tailed test is used instead, the results are still statistically significant.
-The results however only indicate the likelihood that Singapore’s election results could have occurred by chance - and seemingly unlikely events do sometimes happen by chance.
+The results however only indicate the likelihood that Singapore’s election outcomes could have occurred by chance - and seemingly unlikely events do sometimes happen by chance.
 This project therefore cannot be taken as definitive proof of a flawed democracy in Singapore.